best-brands/bol-com-retailer-api/docs/offers.md

 ## getOfferExportFile

+Retrieve an offer export file containing all offers.

 ```php
 $raw_data = $client->getOfferExportFile("12390-123123-1231-23");
 ```

 ## getOffer

+Retrieve an offer by using the offer id provided to you when creating or listing your offers.

 ```php
 $retailerOffer = $client->getOffer("100000");
 ```

 ## updateOffer

+Use this endpoint to send an offer update.
+This endpoint returns a process status.

 ```php
 $processStatus = $client->updateOffer("100000", (new \HarmSmits\BolComClient\Models\UpdateOfferRequest())